 Standard Assurances;

-Debarment, Suspension, and Other Responsibility Matters for Primary Covered Transactions;

-Drug Free Work Place Agreement;

 Intergovernmental Review Assurance;

-Nondiscrimination Assurance;

-Disadvantaged Business Enterprise (DBE) Assurance;

-Nondiscrimination on the Basis of Disability;

-Procurement Compliance Certification; and

-Certification and Assurances Required by the U.S. Office of Management and Budget.
+Suspension and Debarment Certification;

+U.S. OMB Assurances in SF-424B and SF-424D.

 The Sub-recipient shall additionally comply with Federal and State Lobbying Activities Certification:

 By signing this AGREEMENT, the Sub-recipient certifies, to the best of its knowledge and belief, that no state or federal funds have been paid or will be paid, by or on behalf of the Sub-recipient, to any person for influencing or attempting to influence an officer or employee of any state or federal agency, a Member of the State Legislature or United States Congress, an officer or employee of the Legislature or Congress, or any employee of a Member of the Legislature or Congress in connection with the awarding of any state or federal contract, the making of any state or federal grant, the making of any federal loan, the entering into of any cooperative agreement, or the extension, continuation, renewal, amendment, or modification of any state or federal contract, grant, loan, or cooperative agreement.